Myths About Breast Cancer

-While it is true that cancerous lumps are generally painless in early stage, it is a very inaccurate assumption of determining if a lump is cancerous or not.
-Breast lumps, if discovered, should always be thoroughly examined by the doctor and not ignored based solely on the presence of pain.
+While it is true that cancerous lumps are generally painless in the early stage, it is a very inaccurate way of determining if a lump is cancerous.
+Breast lumps, if discovered, should always be thoroughly examined by the doctor.

 I heard that radiation from mammogram can cause cancer.

 The amount of radiation in mammogram screening is very low and safety levels are well established.
-Hence the benefits of doing the mammogram far outweighs the risks imposed.
+Hence the benefits of doing the mammogram far outweigh the risks imposed.